AlonBletter/ProtecTalk-Documents/README.md

 ## 💡 Solution
 ProtecTalk is a mobile app that helps users identify potential scam calls after the call ends.
-The service records the call audio, converts it to text, and analyzes it with AI models to detect scam patterns.
-Once the analysis is complete, the system alerts both the user and a trusted contact configured in advance.
+The system alerts both the user and a trusted contact configured in advance.
 This provides timely and reliable feedback that helps protect people from fraudulent activity.

 ---